USEPA/RAQSAPI/README.md

 as would be done for a username and password combination.
 The key that is supplied to use with Data Mart is not intended for authentication but only account monitoring.
-Each time RAQSAPI is loaded and before using any of it’s functions use the aqs\_credentials[3] function to enter in the user credentials so that RAQSAPI can access the AQS Data Mart server.
+Each time RAQSAPI is loaded and before using any of it’s functions use the aqs_credentials [^3] function to enter in the user credentials so that RAQSAPI can access the AQS Data Mart server.